Golden Loyalty Awards

 Previous winners have demonstrated creative solutions to loyalty challenges and have achieved proven success with their strategies.
 Past winners, among others, include: Accor, Aegean Airlines, Air France KLM, Air New Zealand, British Airways, Emirates, Etihad Airways, Finnair, Global Hotel Alliance, Iberia, Norwegian Reward, Qantas, Shangri-La and Velocity.

-• Press release the day following the ceremony, also shared with PR departments of winners
+- Press release the day following the ceremony

-• Post-event mailing to our entire database presenting the winners
+- Post-event mailing to our database (+5,600 contacts) presenting the winners

 Start now